rsheehan/Remix/README.md

             body of method

         another type of method on (me) with (param) : body of method

+        a private method with (param) but no me/my parameter : body of method

 More information about Remix can be found in this presentation, [IntroToRemix.pdf](https://github.com/rsheehan/Remix/files/6872199/IntroToRemix.pdf), the first half shows how Remix can be used to develop a program from pseudocode, the second half describes the language.